conda-forge/r-performanceanalytics-feedstock/README.md

 Feedstock license: BSD 3-Clause

 Summary: Collection of econometric functions for performance and risk  analysis.
-This package aims to aid practitioners and researchers in utilizing the latest research in analysis of non-normal return streams.
+In addition to standard risk and performance metrics, this  package aims to aid practitioners and researchers in utilizing the latest research in analysis of non-normal return streams.
 In general, it is most  tested on return (rather than price) data on a regular scale, but most  functions will work with irregular return data as well, and increasing numbers of functions will work with P&L or price data where possible.